The Tamarack Mine

 The proposed Talon Metals mine in Tamarack is an underground mine.
 Ore extracted from the mine is planned to be shipped to a new processing plant in North Dakota (announced by Talon in October 2022).

 Once down to the level of the deposit, lateral tunnels are created around and into the mineral deposits to extract the ore.
-Stopes (large underground rooms) are created as the ore is brought to the surface for storage and shipping.
-It is expected that the mine will extract approximately 3,600 tons of material per day.
-At approximately 85 tons per rail car, this equates to about 43 rail cars per day.
+Stopes (large underground rooms) are created through blasting (mulitple times a day) and the ore is then brought to the surface for storage and shipping.
+It is expected that the mine will extract approximately 3,600 metric tonnes of material per day.
+This is about 4000 US tons per day.
+At approximately 100 tons per rail car, this equates to about 40 rail cars per day.

 Talon Mining at Tamarack